 Because planning for the next peak season begins almost as soon as the prior season ends, think about how your forecasts can be refined to estimate the most accurate reflection of orders and units during your next peak season.
 All forecasts help Dotcom’s analytics and operations teams better design and refine a program.

-Getting an early start on the forecast will allow time for it to be defined and discussed with Dotcom during the weekly check ins and the monthly meetings.
-When verified by all stakeholders, the forecast will be loaded into Dotcom’s warehouse management system.
+Getting an early start on the forecast will allow time for it to be defined and discussed with Dotcom during the weekly check-ins and the monthly meetings.
+When verified by all stakeholders, the forecast will be loaded into Dotcom’s warehouse technology and management system.
 The forecast then becomes a vital and dynamic element of the peak planning matrix that includes not just labor planning, but the flexible labor scheduling that Dotcom now offers to its warehouse staff and associates, and the possible re-slotting of fast moving items for efficient picking.